Bismarck Henning High School

 Bismarck Henning High School or BHHS is a high school located in Bismarck, Illinois, and is currently hosting students from Rossville, Alvin, Bismarck, Henning, and parts of Danville.
 The school's demographics currently consist of 98% white students.
 The 2007 graduation rate was 86.2%.
 The drop-out rate in 2007 was about 1%, compared to the state average of 4%.
 As of 2007, the school has 380 enrolled students and is one of the biggest schools in Vermilion County aside from Danville High School.

 History

 The school was originally named Township High School and had an athletic rivalry with Henning High School.
 Eventually, the school changed its name to Bismarck High School, and around the 1960s the Bismarck and Henning schools merged to create one Bismarck-Henning High School.
-In 2005, the local Rossville-Alvin High School shut down and students were given the choice to go to Bismarck or Hoopeston Area High School.
+In 2005, the local Rossville-Alvin High School shut down and students were given the choice to go to either Bismarck or Hoopeston Area High School.